openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

      $ sudo usermod -aG docker $USER
      ```

-     You need to restart Raspberry Pi to take effect.
+     You need to restart the Raspberry Pi to take effect.

 3. If Docker has not started, start it: